incoresemi/uatg/framework/README.md

      3. re: python regular expression library

-  2. Creating a class with same name as that of the test_name and initializing with default parameters that might be needed for generating the assembly program.
+  2. Creating a class with same name as that of the test_name and initializing with default parameters that is needed for generating the assembly program.

   3. Defining the `execute` function:
      1. This function returns if the current DUT configuration has the necessary hardware implemented for this(new test to be added) test to be run on.
      2. Obtain the requisite parameters from the DUT configuration yaml file and check if the test should be generated.
 An example parameter could be 'btbdepth' in the case of a 'gshare BPU'.
-It is recommended that the user checks if the harware unit would be __instantiated__ before moving on to other cases.
+It is recommended that the user checks if the hardware unit would be __instantiated__ before moving on to other cases.
      3. If the requisite hardware is implemented return `True` else return `False`